crystallabs/event_handler/README.md

 ### Adding event handlers

 Event handlers can be added in a number of ways.
-The return value from the event handlers is always Nil.

 Using a block: